-One theme which is contributory to mapping strategies is the learners ' cooperation in the process of drawing a map.
+One theme which is contributory to mapping strategies is the learners 'cooperation in the process of drawing a map.
 It helps the learners to see their points of view as essential ingredients of map drawing; therefore, this individuality of each map gives more motivation and enthusiasm to participants.
 To this end, cooperative learning could be emphasized in teacher training workshops as an effective feature thereby facilitating vocabulary achievements.

-In the phase of assessing the learners ' vocabulary learning, the mapping strategy can be used too.
+In the phase of assessing the learners 'vocabulary learning, the mapping strategy can be used too.
 This type of assessing is giving more cues to learners and also support their subtle learning of how applying these maps.
 It was more essential than writing feedbacks and verbal correction.
 Accordingly, it is recommended to evaluate learners by asking them to draw a map which had been previously demonstrated.

-6. Suggestions for Further Research
+Suggestions for Further Research

 This research was carried out among intermediate learners; the same experiment could be implemented among other age groups to see whether the latter is a factor in comparing the impact of the two modes of mapping strategies on vocabulary achievement.
+Only female students participated in this research; it would be interesting to see whether gender is also a factor.
 These modes of mapping strategies were used for all learners while people with kinesthetic minds can learn new materials better by these techniques.
 It is recommended to carry out this research among learners with that ability to see whether these two strategies are significantly different in learning new words or not.